Univ.-Prof. Dr. Desirée Schmuck

 • Media innovation and autonomy

 Desirée Schmuck (PhD, University of Vienna) is Professor of Communication Science with a special focus on Media Change and Media Innovation in the Department of Communication of the University of Vienna.
-Further, she is affiliated with the School for Mass Communication Research at KU Leuven, Belgium.
-Her research deals with the consequences of media change and media innovation for the individual person, social relations and the development of society as a whole.
-In this regard, Desirée's work concentrates on the use and effects of digital media in childhood and adolescence, political engagement in digital environments, media change and (intergroup) relations, as well as self-determined interactions with media innovations.
+Further, she is affiliated with the Media Psychology Lab of the Department of Communication Science at KU Leuven, Belgium.
+After completing her PhD at the University of Vienna, Desirée Schmuck was a postdoctoral researcher at the LMU Munich in Germany and Assistant Professor (tenure track) for digital media effects at KU Leuven, Belgium.

 She is also PI of the research project InformMe! (funded by the Belgian Research Fund FWO), which deals with political socialization of adolescents through social media influencers.
 Desirée is also one of the leading researchers of the collaborative project POLKNOW (€ 1.800.000) that investigates the consequences of selective, missing and false political information in adolescence and young adulthood by building a large-scale youth panel YouVoice.
-Furthermore, she is part of the editorial board of the journals Media Psychology, Mass Communication & Society, and the Journal of Media Psychology.
+Furthermore, she is part of the editorial board of the journals Information Communication & SocietyMedia Psychology, Mass Communication & Society, and the Journal of Media Psychology.
+Since 2022, she is included in Stanford University's list of "World's Top 2%" scientists.